PTSD Treatment London

 You experience negative feelings about yourself or the world

-Feeling dettached from the world
+Feeling detached from the world

 Feeling jumpy or easily startled